Reebak04/Ex-6--AAI/README.md

 ## PROGRAM:
 ```
 !pip install nltk
 import nltk
 from nltk.tokenize import word_tokenize
 from nltk.corpus import wordnet
 nltk.download('punkt')
 nltk.download('averaged_perceptron_tagger')
 nltk.download('wordnet')
 f = open("/content/sample_data.txt", "r")
 sentences = f.readlines()
 f.close()
 verbs = [[] for _ in sentences]
 i=0
 for sentence in sentences:
   print("Sentence",i+1,":", sentence)

-  # Tokenize the sentence into words
   words = word_tokenize(sentence)

-  # Identify the parts of speech for each word
   pos_tags = nltk.pos_tag(words)

-  # Print the parts of speech
   for word,tag in pos_tags:
     print(word,"->",tag)

-    # Save verbs
     if tag.startswith('VB'):
       verbs[i].append(word)
   i+=1
   print("\n\n")

-# Identify synonyms and antonyms for each word
 print("Synonyms and Antonymns for verbs in each sentence:\n")
 i=0
 for sentence in sentences: